unoplatform/uno/doc/articles/uwp-vs-winui3.md

 ### Do you use 3rd-party libraries?

 While 3rd party vendors have offerings for both UWP and WinUI, UWP has been in the market longer.
-From Uno Platform perspective either will work, or if not, contact us at our [Discord channel](https://platform.uno/discord).
+From Uno Platform perspective either will work, or if not, contact us on our [Discord Server](https://platform.uno/discord).

 ### Do you want to use .NET 5 or .NET 6/7/8 or later?